 All WYC graduates can repeat the program in a connection with an even smaller tuition.
 WYC is registered with YA as both a “200 and 500 hour School.”
 So graduating repeaters are eligible to register as E-RYTs at YA.

 The first step in registering with WYC Teacher Training is to complete a telephone interview with Scott Miller, the program director.
 You can call Scott directly at 951-522-6266 to get this process started.
-But even if do call directly, it’s helpful to also EMAIL US with your contact info.
+But even if do call directly, it’s helpful to also contact us with your info.
 After completion of your course interview and a mutual decision to go forward, we can proceed to payment arrangements and options.
 The fee for the entire course is $1,500 if paid by the first day of the program, though we understand that it is not always possible for students to pay the total course fee in advance.
 We therefore provide additional options, such as splitting payments in halves, or even arranging monthly payment schedules.
 Along with the lowest fees in the yoga world, WYC also offers scholarships.
 It would be inconsistent with our whole approach toward yoga to handle money issues cold-heartedly.
 So please don’t hesitate to speak to us about monthly payments and other considerations that could help you attend WYC.
 We want to help.

 Refunds are not guaranteed.
-If you have paid the full course fee we will consider any legitimate emergency as basis for a fee refund.
+If you have paid the full course fee we will consider any legitimate emergency as the basis for a fee refund.
 The amount of refund will depend on how much of the program has been completed.

-The accumulation of the additional 80 hours will be the trainee’s responsibility, and can be handled in a range of ways at very little extra cost.
+The accumulation of the additional 80 hours will be the trainee’s responsibility and can be handled in a range of ways at very little extra cost.
 We will help guide you through your options, which can and ought to be highly individualized.
 They include the following:

 - up to 40 hrs of regular public classes at approved venues